yashomer1994/yash007.github.io/_posts/2021-03-13-Preventing SSL Pinning Bypass on iOS.md

 [](#header-4)**How To Pin?**
 ---

-This technqiue is to harden the seurity of Applications by adding extra layer of identity check performed by Application Itself.
+This technqiue is to harden the security of Applications by adding extra layer of identity check performed by Application Itself.

 Methods :

 - **Certificate**: There's drawback of using feature is Certificate have expire after certain period of time.
 When Implmenting Certificate Pinning in application , need to take care of Certificate while updating the Application.

 - **Public Key**: Certificates Updated Regularly but the public key remains the same or you have the ability to keep it same.
-Therefore pinning the key makes the design more flexible, but a bit trickier to implement, as now we have to extract the key from the certificate, both at pinning time and at every connection
+Therefore pinning the key makes the design more flexible, but a bit trickier to implement, as now we have to extract the key from the certificate, both at pinning time and at every connection.

+        - Create a sha256 hashes and store them.
+It makes it easier to manage due to size and it allows shipping an application with a hash of a future certificate or key without exposing them ahead of time.